JMGaljaard/fltk-testbed/README.md

 ```
 project
+├── terraform                    # Contains terraform charts for deployment on GKE
+├── jupyter                      # Contains jupyter notebook files for setup and loading tensorboard files
 ├── charts                       # Templates for deploying projects with Helm
 │   ├── extractor                   - Template for 'extractor' for centralized logging (using NFS)
 │   └── orchestrator                - Template for 'orchestrator' for launching distributed experiments